Due on 2/3 11:59 pm (PST): See Submission for details.

 as you clock frequency clk_freq

-in your system.For your processor, you are going to use HW3O3CPU
+in your system.For your processor, you are going to use OutOfOrderCPU

-to model a high-performance and efficient processor core.
+to model a high-performance and an efficient processor core.

 is based on O3CPU